IlyaYDen/Slimefun/README.md

 # Slimefun
-Slimefun 4 My remastered SlimeFun plugin
+Slimefun 4 My remastered SlimeFun plugin. added new items. added new system for block textures added new game changer fischer.